The Spotted Flycatcher (Muscicapa striata): An Aerial Acrobat in Plain Sight

 Shuffles and hops quietly on the ground, picking at seeds/insects.

 The Spotted Flycatcher is a bird of open woodland, parks, churchyards, and large, mature gardens.
 It needs areas with mature trees that provide good lookout perches and open space to hunt insects.
+They are long-distance migrants, arriving in late spring to breed across Europe and Asia, and departing for their African wintering grounds in early autumn.
 They build a neat, cup-shaped nest, often in creepers against a wall, in an open-fronted nest box, or on a ledge.
-They are migratory, arriving in late spring and departing for their African wintering grounds in early autumn.

 Conservation Status